menchelab/MultiOme/README.md

 ## The Repoducible Walkthrough Guides

 [This supplementary report](/report/Supplementary_report.html) is aimed to be a reproducible walk-through guide for figures and analyses complementing the manuscript: Buphamalai et.al., *Network analysis reveals rare disease signatures across multiple levels of biological organization*, submitted to Nature Communications.
-(Almost) all of the figures and analyses can be reproduced via walk-through reports organized in the same order as the manuscript in RMarkdown format, and can be found in
+(Almost) all of the figures and analyses can be reproduced via walk-through reports organized in the same order as the manuscript in RMarkdown format, and can be found in [report/](report) folder.

 PLease find the following guidelines: